Combinatorics Formulas

 The factorial grows rapidly as n increases, reflecting the explosive growth in possibilities as more items are added.
 This concept is crucial in probability theory, statistical mechanics, and many areas of discrete mathematics.
 It forms the basis for more complex permutation formulas and is a building block for understanding combinations and other combinatorial structures.

-Permutation With Repetition
+Permutation with Repetition

 Pn1,n2,...nx=n!n1!n2!nk!P_{n1,n2,...nx} =\frac{n!}{n_1! \cdot n_2! \cdot \ldots \cdot n_k!}